Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Features.md

 ## Security

-The GenHTTP webserver uses the default security mechanisms that ship with .NET Standard 2.1.
+The GenHTTP webserver uses the default security mechanisms that ship with .NET 5.
 Due to some limitations there, the overall level of security as reported by SSL Labs is currently capped to grade B.

 ![Security analysis of the GenHTTP website](/images/ssl_labs.png)